2021 Kia Seltos Trim Levels with Comparisons & Configurations.

 Inside, the big story is that the front seats gain heat.
 The S Turbo is appealing to families for its extra driver aids as well as to speed-enthusiasts for its powerful engine.

-Compare the 2021 Kia Seltos S Turbo vs EX Trim Levels.
-What is the Difference?
+Compare the 2021 Kia Seltos S Turbo vs EX Trims.
+What is the difference?

 The first trim to really get luxurious is the Seltos EX.
 It uses the same 2.0L engine that is found in the LX and S trims.
 It does come standard with all-wheel drive.
 The S Turbo and EX are almost identical when it comes to the base price.
 In this instance, buyers are making a choice between power and luxury.